Tw1ddle/geometrize-website/README.md

 ## Building

-Open the project file in VSCode and build for the JavaScript target.
+Open the project folder in VSCode and build for the JavaScript target.
 All recent Haxe versions are supported.

 ## Notes
  * The image comparison sliders are based on [Cocoen](https://github.com/koenoe/cocoen) by [Koen Romers](https://github.com/koenoe).